 Bake in the preheated oven for 40 to 45 minutes, or until a knife inserted in the center comes out clean.

 - Quick Brown Sugar Sauce: In a saucepan over medium heat, bring 1 cup of packed light brown sugar, 1 stick (4 ounces) of butter, and 1/4 cup of heavy cream to a boil.
 Reduce the heat to medium-low and cook for 5 minutes, stirring occasionally.
 Remove from the heat and stir in 1 teaspoon of vanilla extract.
 Let the sauce cool slightly; it will thicken as it cools.

-- Replace the crushed pineapple with drained and chopped canned or fresh pineapple chunks.
+- Replace the crushed pineapple with fresh pineapple chunks or canned pineapple that's been drained and chopped.